patrickjamesmardis/longDistanceLamp/README.md

     }
 ```

+The complete index.html file can be found [here](web/index.html).

 ## ESP's [bundle.js](web/bundle.js)
 bundle.js is the result of using browserify to bundle our main.js and node modules.
 It is hosted on creative.colorado because the file size is a too large for the memory of the ESPs we purchased.
 Additionally, this makes debugging much simpler as updating the JavaScript for the lamp doesn't require the ESP's upload process.

 ## ESP's [main.js](web/main.js)
 main.js is where the magic happens.
 First, you'll want to make sure you have node and [npm](https://www.npmjs.com) installed.
-I'm working on macOS and prefer the [hyper terminal](https://hyper.is) and [fish shell](https://fishshell.com) for work like this as they provide great customization and autocomplete features, but you can accomplish this in whichever environment pleases you.
+I'm working on macOS and prefer the [hyper terminal](https://hyper.is) and [fish shell](https://fishshell.com) for work like this as they provide great customization and autocomplete features; however, you can accomplish this in whichever environment pleases you.
 ```fish
     node -v
     npm -v